Composing distributions

 from_vector = logpdf(tree, collect(values(record))))(from_record = -3.804342220775429, from_vector = -3.804342220775429)A Resolve node scores and samples its marginal time to resolution directly.

-Where the composers wire named branches into a tree, the combinators join two whole delays algebraically. convolve_distributions forms the sum X + Y (the total of two independent delays), and difference forms the dual X - Y. Both are re-exported from ConvolvedDistributions, so they are reachable through ComposedDistributions alone.
+Where the composers wire named branches into a tree, the combinators join two whole delays algebraically. convolved forms the sum X + Y (the total of two independent delays), and difference forms the dual X - Y. Both are ConvolvedDistributions' own verbs, extended here for composed tree operands (a bare distribution works unchanged too).

 (convolved_mean = mean(total),